esp8266/Arduino/hardware/esp8266com/esp8266/doc/reference.md

 Note that if you already have OneWire library in your Arduino/libraries folder, it will be used instead of the one that comes with this package.

-## mDNS responder (ESP8266mDNS library)
+## mDNS and DNS-SD responder (ESP8266mDNS library)

-Allows the sketch to respond to multicast DNS queries for domain names like "foo.local".
+Allows the sketch to respond to multicast DNS queries for domain names like "foo.local", and DNS-SD (service dicovery) queries.
 Currently the library only works on STA interface, AP interface is not supported.
-See attached example and library README file for details.
+See attached example for details.

+## SSDP responder (ESP8266SSDP)

+SSDP is another service discovery protocol, supported on Windows out of the box.
+See attached example for reference.

 ## DNS server (DNSServer library)